Wedding Content Creators/videographers

 Weddings are evolving, and it’s becoming more common for some couples to have a photographer, videographer and a content creator to document their day

 Firstly, let me say this clearly: there is absolutely a place for other content creators at weddings.
-Some are amazing to work alongside and capture all those fun little behind-the-scenes moments you can relive the next morning while eating leftover wedding cake in bed.
+Some are amazing to work alongside and capture all those fun little behind-the-scenes moments you can relive as soon as you wake up the next morning while eating leftover wedding cake in bed.
 Honestly?
 Love that for you.

 But as wedding trends evolve, we’re starting to see a little blurring of the lines between content creation and professional wedding photography/videography… and sometimes that can unintentionally affect the flow of the day (and your final gallery).